sanger-tol/hifi-trimmer/README.md

   end_length: 18           // minimum match length for a match at the end of the read
 ```

-Then run `blastout_to_bed` to generate a BED file (you only need to specify the BAM file if the blastout doesn't have read lengths in column 13):
+Then run `blastout_to_bed` to generate a BED file:

 ```
-hifi_trimmer blastout_to_bed --bam /path/to/bam /path/to/blastout.gz /path/to/yaml --output /path/to/bed
+hifi_trimmer process_blast /path/to/blastout.gz /path/to/yaml
 ```

 Then filter the bam file using the BED file:

 ```
-hifi_trimmer filter_bam_to_fasta /path/to/bed /path/to/bam /path/to/final/fasta.gz
+hifi_trimmer filter_bam /path/to/bam /path/to/bed /path/to/final/fasta.gz
 ```